neely/neely.github.io/_pages/patterns.md

 **The architecture in one sentence:** workout apps → `fetch POST /exec` → Apps Script `doPost()` → Google Sheet rows; dashboard → `fetch GET /exec` → Apps Script `doGet()` → JSON → rendered analytics.

 **Examples**
-- `iron-tide.html` — Iron Tide: an 8-week double kettlebell program (ABC complex + carries on Day A; press ladder + snatches + push/pull on Day B).
+- [neely/kb-apps](https://github.com/neely/kb-apps) (private) — `iron-tide.html`: Iron Tide, an 8-week double kettlebell program (ABC complex + carries on Day A; press ladder + snatches + push/pull on Day B).
 EMOM arc timer, phase navigation, real-time round logging, session summary.
 PWA-ready with apple-touch-icon.
+Live at [kb-apps.benneely.com](https://kb-apps.benneely.com).
-- `workout-dashboard.html` — a read-only analytics dashboard aggregating sessions from all programs into a single view with tonnage charts, heatmap, and session history.
+- Same repo — `workout-dashboard.html`: a read-only analytics dashboard aggregating sessions from all programs into a single view with tonnage charts, heatmap, and session history.

 **Constraints (beyond global)**
 - The Apps Script `/exec` URL is **public in the HTML source** of every workout app.
 Anyone who finds it can POST fake sessions or GET all your data.
 Acceptable for a personal fitness log; not for sensitive data.